 Back in 2012, Bellingham Cold Storage opened a huge completely revamped Ice House capable of producing up to 300 metric tons of flake ice — roughly equivalent to the weight of two 1,600-square-foot homes — every single day.

 That’s a lot of ice.

 What is all of this ice produced for?
-Primarily for fishing vessels heading out to sea; whatever they catch needs to be kept cold until the boat returns to the Port of Bellingham.
+Primarily for fishing vessels heading out to sea; whatever they catch needs to be kept cold until the boats return to Port.

-In addition to its daily capacity for creating new flake ice, the BCS Ice House has a holding bin capacity of an additional 250 metric tons.
-When fishing vessels need ice in the Puget Sound, Bellingham Cold Storage aims to provide it.
+The new BCS Ice House holding bin capacity is 250 metric tons.
+When fishing vessels need ice for the Puget Sound or Alaska, Bellingham Cold Storage has the scale to provide it.

-The provision of dockside ice for those who need it is just a small part of how customer needs are met at Bellingham Cold Storage.
+Industrial volumes of dockside ice an example of how customer needs are met at Bellingham Cold Storage.

-BCS also provides frozen, chilled and dry storage for farmers and food producers throughout the Pacific Northwest.
-The company’s favorable location — with warehouses adjacent to Interstate 5, a major rail line, and the Bellingham waterfront — translates to ease of access for those with product stored at or shipping through BCS.
-Whether your business needs dockside ice for fishing trips or cold storage for worldwide product shipping, BCS has you covered.
+BCS provides frozen, chilled, dry storage and handling food producers and third party logistics providers (3PLs) throughout the Pacific Northwest, Canada, United States, and Internationally.
+The company’s favorable location — with warehouses on the waterfront and adjacent to Interstate 5, on a major rail line – translate to cost effective logistics for many products stored at or shipping through BCS.